MIGRATION · April 24, 2026 · 13 min read

 - Pipelining cap of 10 per connection to avoid head-of-line blocking

-The measured win on a 5,000-item list was about 25% of the phase wall-clock time.
+On a 5,000-item list, connection reuse accounts for roughly 25% of the phase wall-clock time.
 The first couple of requests still pay TCP+TLS, but everything after that reuses the established connection.
-Over a 40-minute site migration, that is meaningful.
+Across a 40-minute site migration, that is meaningful time off the cutover window.

-This one lives in the Copilot Readiness scanner, not the migration worker, but it matters for the same reason: too many redundant Graph calls.
+This one lives in the Copilot Readiness scanner rather than the migration path, but it is the same pattern: remove redundant Graph calls.

-We added a request cache scoped to a single scan run, keyed on the normalised Graph URL.
-First module to ask for /users?$select=id,userPrincipalName pays the API cost; every subsequent module gets the cached response.
+A governance scan runs six modules (Purview, Identity, SharePoint, Teams, OneDrive, Power Platform).
+The SharePoint module needs the sites list.
+The Teams module needs the sites list.
+The Identity and OneDrive modules each need the users list.
+A request cache scoped to a single scan run sits in front of the Graph client, keyed on the normalized URL.
+The first module to ask for /users?$select=id,userPrincipalName pays the API cost; every subsequent module gets the cached response.
 No Graph calls were removed from scan logic; they just stopped happening two or three times.

-On a 1,200-user tenant, full six-module scan time dropped from about 5m30s to about 1m50s.
-The cache is discarded at the end of each scan so the next run still reflects live tenant state.
+On a 1,200-user tenant, a full six-module scan completes in about 1m50s instead of 5m30s.
+The cache is discarded at the end of each scan, so the next run still reflects live tenant state.

-Not every fix is worth a section heading.
+Not every architectural choice deserves its own section.
 A few worth mentioning because they are generally useful patterns:

 - Progressive field stripping on SP item writes.
 If a POST fails with

-invalidRequeston a read-only or computed field, we retry once without that field instead of failing the whole item.
-Ugly but the only reliable way to handle Graph’s inconsistent treatment of system columns. - Avoid re-enumeration on retry.
-The old retry path would re-enumerate a list from scratch if any item in it failed.
-We now cache the enumeration result per job and retry only the failed items.
+invalidRequeston a read-only or computed field, the write retries once without that field instead of failing the whole item.
+Necessary to handle Graph’s inconsistent treatment of system columns. - No re-enumeration on retry.
+Retries target only the failed items; the enumeration result is cached per job.

 - Streaming